 As you'll see, there is a lot of overlap between the three programs.
 For example, you can transfer points from all three banks to Air Canada Aeroplan, Singapore Airlines, Virgin Atlantic, and more.

-Capital One's largest weak spot is that it doesn't have a U.S.-based airline transfer partner.
-Chase has United, Southwest, and JetBlue, while Amex has Delta, JetBlue, and Hawaiian.
+Capital One's largest weak spot is that it doesn't have a U.S.-based airline transfer partner other than JetBlue.
+Meanwhile, Chase has United, Southwest, and JetBlue – and Amex has both Delta and JetBlue.

 Chase really stands out because points transfer to all its partners on a 1:1 basis.
 That includes World of Hyatt, the most valuable hotel loyalty program in the world and arguably the best transfer partner of all three banks, period.